Capioma, Kansas

 Capioma is an unincorporated community in Capioma Township, Nemaha County, Kansas, United States.
+It is located at the intersection of 116th Rd and W4 Rd.

 History

 Capioma was platted in 1857.
 It was named for an Indian chief.

 A post office was opened in Capioma in 1857, and remained in operation until it was discontinued in 1906.

+Education

+This community and nearby rural areas are served by Prairie Hills USD 113 public school district.